Table of Contents

 The Trader Joe’s Grand Reserve Napa Chardonnay 2018 Lot 85 is a $12.99 Trader Joe’s exclusive.
 Trader Joe’s Fearless Flyer says “expect to pay twice as much elsewhere for a similarly pedigreed Napa Chardonnay.”
-And they called this wines producer their winery partner.
+And they called this wine producer their winery partner.

 The back label shows the Behind the Scenes Wine Company cellared and bottled this Chardonnay.
-Cellared and bottled by dose not mean much in terms of who farmed the grapes or fermented the wine.
+Cellared and bottled by does not mean much in terms of who farmed the grapes or fermented the wine.
 It only means they might have aged the wine a little and they poured it into bottles.

-The Grand Reserve label from Trader Joe’s means that this is a limited availability wine, it is only here for a short time and when it is gone it is gone for good.
+The Grand Reserve label from Trader Joe’s means that this is a limited-availability wine, it is only here for a short time and when it is gone it is gone for good.
 It also indicates the source of the wine is a cut above the usual TJ’s Reserve wines.
 They usually make more of an effort to conceal the origin of the wine.

 But that is no fun, Trader Joe’s says this $12.88 is comparable to a $26 bottle, so what are the clues we have to go on?
-Well, for one thing, there is a real cork in the bottle, not some composite stopper that is the norm for under twenty dollar wine.
+Well, for one thing, there is a real cork in the bottle, not some composite stopper that is the norm for under twenty-dollar wine.
 That may not seem like much, but real corks are rare in value wine.

 So why is that a clue?
 Actual Napa Valley wineries do not use composite or plastic corks, they use the real deal.
-And since the Trader Joe’s Grand Reserve Napa Chardonnay is a limited supply wine it probably was not worth the effort to get cheaper corks.
+And since Trader Joe’s Grand Reserve Napa Chardonnay is a limited supply of wine it probably was not worth the effort to get cheaper corks.